Ejostol/Falling-Stands-/paper.md

 Transitioning to more diverse forestry species and practices is a lengthy process.
 For the 80 species of deciduous hardwood trees that grow in Japan to take root on plantations that have been planted in conifer monocultures, the seeds must blow in and have adequate sunlight to establish.
 Areas that have been completely cleared for *sugi* plantations resist diversification, as there are no local sources of seeds.[^36] Even on abandoned plantation sites, regenerating cedars compete with spontaneously growing species, making it difficult for new woody plants to establish.[^37] In order to increase the number of forest species, Japan's entire landscape, not just the individual plantations, need to be managed and diversified.

 <param ve-image
-       label="A Cryptomeria plot that has been partially harvested.
+       label="A Japanese cedar plot that has been partially harvested.
 Due to falling timber prices, many stands are abandoned and left to decay.
 Image by authors, 2019." license="Image by authors, no permission needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0117.JPG?raw=true">

 <param ve-image url="tree-shadows.jpg"
        label= "Trees are planted in tight grids on plantations.
 Understory species receive extremely limited sunlight for two to four hours each day.
-This digital shadow study shows the intense shade cast in monoculture Cryptomeria plantations.
+This digital shadow study shows the intense shade cast in Japanese cedar monoculture  plantations.
 Image by authors, 2019." license="Image by authors, no permissions needed.">

 Areas where *sugi* trees are growing will likely remain planted with conifers for hundreds of years, while areas where they have been cut down will see new species emerge on the forest floor, creating new types of plant communities.
 New forms of human stewardship have begun to gain popularity in response to both monoculture plantations and an increasingly urbanized population.
 Starting in the late 1990s, *satoyama*, the restoration of traditional agrarian landscapes started to gain traction, fueled by nostalgia and increased interest in biodiversity.
 Access to rural areas by city dwellers was increased through volunteer programs that aim to help clear land, plant native species, create habitat for foraging sought-after <span eid="Q509308">Matsutake mushrooms</span>, and form connections with the landscape.
 The [Nakagawa Revitalization Project](https://sites.google.com/a/transwordtgm.com/iwai-forest-industry/association-of-nakagawa-revitalization-project) is one example of this.
 Operated by retired professor Yoshiya Iwai, the project includes a community library, hosts events and home-stays and is expanding to include a hobbyist woodworking facility.[^38] Once again, Japan’s species composition will be transformed as its landscape is reshaped by human interaction.
 This new type of forest will require new management practices and a different approach: learning from connections within diverse ecosystems instead of merely dealing with plantations and spontaneously growing forest.

 <param ve-image rotate="90"
-       label="Cryptomeria trees near the Nakagawa Revitalization Project are pruned using the daisugi technique.
+       label="Japanese cedars near the Nakagawa Revitalization Project are pruned using the daisugi technique.
 Daisugi is similar to European coppicing, and produces slender stems that are dense and flexible.
 Image by authors, 2019." license="Image by authors, no permissions needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0999.JPG?raw=true">